Dr. Alderman, your Biological Dentist in Lincoln, NE on Amalgam Fillings: Should Amalgam (Silver) Fillings be replaced?

 - Patients who have defective margins or recurrent decay around their dental amalgam fillings.

-- Patients who have more than eight amalgam dental fillings.
+- Any patient who has more than eight amalgam dental fillings.

 - Patients who have exhibited a sensitivity or an allergy to dental amalgam (lymphocyte proliferation test).

-- Patients that have medical conditions that could be correlated with metal toxicity.
+- Any patient that has medical conditions that could be correlated with metal toxicity.

 Dr. Oz on Mercury fillings…

 Dr. Oz’s guests have discussed the reasons why you might be at higher risk and how to prevent toxicity.
 The belief is that grinding of the teeth combined with high acid levels (from coffee, soda, vinegar, oranges) elicit more Mercury vapor.
-They suggest drinking soda and coffee with a straw.
-They also recommend incorporating garlic, cilantro, and Chlorella (a freshwater algae supplement) in your diet because they all help to bind and draw out Mercury from the body.
+Drinking soda and coffee with a straw is a better alternative.
+They also recommend incorporating garlic, cilantro, and Chlorella (a freshwater algae supplement) into your diet because.
+All of these things help bind and draw out Mercury from the body.
 They too suggest removing amalgams if you have eight or more, if you grind your teeth, or if there is a sign of decay or corrosion.

 Mercury fillings video by Dr. Oz: Smoking Teeth – Toxic Gas

-This video powerfully demonstrates that for anyone who has amalgam fillings, every time you eat, chew, drink hot coffee or visit the dentist Mercury vapors are released into your oral cavity.
-The oral cavity is where Mercury can be absorbed and enter your bloodstream.
+This video powerfully demonstrates the release of Mercury vapors for anyone who has amalgam fillings.
+This occurs every time you eat, chew, drink hot coffee or visit the dentist.
+The oral cavity is where the absorption of Mercury can occur and enter your bloodstream.
 These poisonous vapors are odorless, tasteless, and colorless, so you won’t be able to tell that they’re there.
 A single dental amalgam filling could release as much as 15 micrograms of Mercury each day.
 The average individual has roughly eight amalgam fillings and could potentially absorb up to 120 micrograms of Mercury per day.
 In contrast, eating Mercury-tainted seafood would expose you to about 2.3 micrograms per day — and that alone was enough for experts to make a global warning dating back to 2006.